Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Stable envelopes and -matrix from gauge theory: the setup

-T-dualizing the elliptic curve and the $\bR_1$ direction takes us to a type IIA configuration with $N$ D2 branes suspended between rotated NS5 branes, with $L$ D4 branes about.
+T-dualizing the elliptic curve and the $\bR_1$ direction takes us to a type IIA configuration with~$N$~D2 branes suspended between rotated NS5 branes, with $L$ D4 branes about.
 This is precisely the configuration studied in \cite{IshtiaqueMoosavianRaghavendranYagi202110}.
-In this duality frame, the world-volume theory of the D2 branes is the 2d $\cN=(2,2)$ theory from Example \ref{ex:2dgl11}.
-If we do not T-dualize $\bR_1$ then we find D1 branes suspended between NS5s and additional D3 branes.
+In this duality frame, the world-volume theory of the~D2 branes is the 2d $\cN=(2,2)$ theory from Example~\ref{ex:2dgl11}.
+If we do not T-dualize $\bR_1$, then we find~D1 branes suspended between NS5s and additional D3 branes.
 The D1 branes are described the quantum mechanics from \rf{B/G} for which the D3 branes provide flavor symmetry.
-The main result of \cite{IshtiaqueMoosavianRaghavendranYagi202110} was to relate this setup to 4d Chern-Simons theory.\footnote{Also see \cite{CostelloYagi201810} for relations between $\Om$-deformed D5s and bosonic 4d Chern-Simons theory.} By a further S-duality we can convert the D1s, NS5s, and D3s to F1s, D5s, and D3s respectively.
-The $\Om$-deformed D5s give rise to a $\gl(1|1)$ 4d holomorphic-topological Chern-Simons theory on $\bR_y \times \bR_1 \times \bE_\tau$ where $\bR_y \times \bR_1$ is the topological plane and the elliptic curve provides the holomorphic direction.
+The main result of \cite{IshtiaqueMoosavianRaghavendranYagi202110} was to relate this setup to 4d Chern--Simons theory.\footnote{Also see \cite{CostelloYagi201810} for relations between $\Om$-deformed D5s and bosonic 4d Chern--Simons theory.} By a further S-duality we can convert the D1s, NS5s, and D3s to F1s, D5s, and D3s respectively.
+The $\Om$-deformed D5s give rise to a $\gl(1|1)$ 4d holomorphic-topological Chern--Simons theory on $\bR_y \times \bR_1 \times \bE_\tau$ where~${\bR_y \times \bR_1}$ is the topological plane and the elliptic curve provides the holomorphic direction.
 The D3 branes create line operators in this theory \cite{IshtiaqueMoosavianRaghavendranYagi202110, Ishtiaque:2022bck}.
-From \cite{CostelloWittenYamazaki201709} we know that crossing of line operators in the topological plane of 4d Chern-Simons creates R-matrix for certain spin chains.
-In the starting configuration of Table \ref{tab:brane configuation of the three-dimensional theory} this crossing corresponds to changing the $\bR_1$-positions of two D5 branes as we move along in the $\bR_y$ direction, ultimately swapping the two (Fig. \ref{fig:RD5}).
+From \cite{CostelloWittenYamazaki201709} we know that crossing of line operators in the topological plane of 4d Chern--Simons creates $R$-matrix for certain spin chains.
+In the starting configuration of Table \ref{tab:brane configuation of the three-dimensional theory} this crossing corresponds to changing the $\bR_1$-positions of two~D5 branes as we move along in the $\bR_y$ direction, ultimately swapping the two (see Figure~\ref{fig:RD5}).